Blog > Category > Posted: 2023-Jul-20, Updated: 2024-Sep-10

 Higher is better - the higher the rating, the better the performance.

-The terms refer to a measure of the heat gain or loss through glass due to the difference between indoor and outdoor air temperatures.
-The U-value describes how well a product prevents heat from escaping a home or building.
+The U-value refers to a measure of the heat gain or loss through glass due to the difference between indoor and outdoor air temperatures.
+It describes how well a product prevents heat from escaping a home or building.
 U-value ratings generally fall between 0.2 and 1.2.
 U-factor is particularly important during the winter heating season.

 Lower is better - the lower the U-value, the better the product is at keeping heat inside the home.